Brayan010702/Brayan010702/README.md

 ### 🚀 Machine Learning & GenAI QA Engineer

-AI Engineer with 4 years of experience specializing in the development, optimization, and deployment of Generative AI and Machine Learning systems.
-Proven expertise in building and refining RAG pipelines, integrating LLMs into production environments, and architecting observability frameworks on Google Cloud Platform (GCP).
+AI Engineer with 4+ years of experience specializing in the development, optimization, and deployment of Generative AI, Machine Learning, and agentic automation systems.

-Currently at ÜMA Salud IA, I lead the technical validation and optimization of conversational agents and clinical models on Vertex AI, ensuring high precision and clinical safety .
-I design and implement real-time monitoring solutions using Looker Studio and Google Cloud logs, while managing complex integrations with WhatsApp, OpenPay, and TuoTempo.
-Previously at Scale AI, I focused on large-scale model alignment through RLHF and technical code validation.
+Currently an AI Agentic Developer at Carmel Partners, building Azure-based automation pipelines, AI-powered dashboards, and intelligent agents that answer natural-language questions over SQL data, using Python to streamline reporting and cross-departmental workflows.
+Previously, at ÜMA Salud IA, I led the technical validation and optimization of conversational agents and clinical models on Vertex AI, ensuring high precision and clinical safety, and designed real-time monitoring solutions using Looker Studio and Google Cloud logs.
+Earlier, at Outlier, I focused on large-scale model alignment through RLHF and technical code validation.

-Expert in Python, Vertex AI, Ragas, GCP, TensorFlow, PyTorch, Scikit-learn, XGBoost, LightGBM, Docker, Redis, Flask, and SQL, with expertise in QA automation and GenAI optimization strategies.
-I am dedicated to building robust, scalable AI infrastructure that delivers measurable business and clinical impact.
+Expert in Python, Azure, SQL, Vertex AI, RAG, TensorFlow, PyTorch, Scikit-learn, XGBoost, LightGBM, Docker, and Flask, with strong experience in AI agent development, workflow automation, and GenAI optimization strategies.
+I am dedicated to building robust, scalable AI infrastructure that delivers measurable business impact.

 📍 Bucaramanga, Colombia 🇨🇴
 📧 brayan010702@gmail.com